Pitts and Intuitionistic Multi-Succedent: Uniform Interpolation for KM: Conclusion

 \begin{remark} The generalisation of the uniform interpolation property from formulas to sequents is not straightforward, especially for multi-succedents sequents.
 Indeed one could be tempted to formulate the sub-property~\hyperlink{threeb}{3.(b)} as:

 However, this is \emph{a priori} a strictly stronger statement as it would entail the interpretability of a universal propositional quantifier satisfying the constant domain axiom~\cite{Gab81}:

 for any $p$-free formula $\psi$.
 This axiom is provable in second-order classical logic, but not in the intuitionistic counterpart.
-Our work shows the interpretation of a weaker, more standard universal quantifier, but we see no theoretical contradiction (yet) in the possibility of interpreting stronger versions of this quantifier. \end{remark}
+While the left uniform interpolants of $\IL$ provide an interpretation of this universal quantifier \footnote{In fact, in $\IL$ they provide an interpretation of the stronger universal quantifier which fully distributes over disjunctions~\cite[Example 10]{Pit92}.}, our work seems to only establish the interpretation of a weaker, more standard universal quantifier.
+However, we see no theoretical contradiction (yet) in the possibility of interpreting stronger versions of this quantifier in $\KM$. \end{remark}

+We follow the structure of Pitts' original construction and its adaptation~\cite{Fer23} by defining both interpolants of sequents via mutual induction on the well-founded ordering on sequents.